-Every C program contains the definition (not the prototype) of a function called
+Every C program coded to run in a hosted execution environment contains the definition (not the prototype) of a function named

 main, which is the designated start of the program.

 |argc||-||Non-negative value representing the number of arguments passed to the program from the environment in which the program is run.|

 |argv||-||Pointer to the first element of an array of argc + 1 pointers, of which the last one is null and the previous ones, if any, point to strings that represent the arguments passed to the program from the host environment.
 If argv is not a null pointer (or, equivalently, if argc > 0), it points to a string that represents the program name, which is empty if the program name is not available from the host environment.|

 argv stand for "argument count" and "argument vector", and are traditionally used, but other names may be chosen for the parameters, as well as different but equivalent declarations of their type: int main(int ac, char** av) is equally valid.

 A common implementation-defined form of main is int main(int argc, char *argv, char *envp), where a third argument, of type char**, pointing at an array of pointers to the execution environment variables, is added.

 Return value